kasem2024/kasem2024/README.md

 # Hi there! 👋

-I'm [mohamed mossa kassem], [ FullStack developer] a passionate developer and computer science student currently in my fourth year.
+I'm [mohamed mossa kassem], [ FullStack developer] a passionate developer and computer science .
 I specialize in building dynamic and responsive web applications using Next.js, React, Node.js , Prisma ,MongoDb,FramerMotion , nextAuth.js , Tailwind CSS , bootstrap , materialUi , shadcnUi .
 With a strong foundation in computer science and a creative mindset, I bring innovative solutions to life.

 ## 🚀 Technologies and Skills